Photo of Tomas Tranströmer from publisher Albert Bonniers Forlag

 At the airport, as the plane lifted into blue skies toward Europe, I thought of Tomas as good and kind, gentle in his way, perceptive as in his poetry.
 The connection and love I saw between Monica and Tomas made it impossible over the years to think of one without the other.

-Illustrated in striking blue watercolors by artist and poet David Chorlton of Arizona, the Cultural Office of the Swedish Consulate in New York City provided funds for publication.
-I mailed five hundred copies to Tomas in Stockholm, and he gave them all away to new friends he met and liked on his next American reading tour.
+Illustrated in striking blue watercolors by artist and poet David Chorlton of Arizona, the Cultural Office of the Swedish Consulate in New York City provided funds for publication of The Blue House.
+I mailed five hundred copies to Tomas in Stockholm, and he gave signed copies away to new friends he met and liked on his next American reading tour.

 In 2010, Tom Jönsthövel, my Dutch friend, visited Boston from Amsterdam, Netherlands.
 I had a particular fondness for the title poem of The Blue House book and suggested we develop a concept for a video poem for distribution via Youtube.
 Tom was not only a Ph.D. in engineering from Delft University in the Netherlands but also recognized as a musician and filmmaker in Europe.
 After returning to Amsterdam, Tom asked a friend, actress-singer Louise Korthals, to perform a reading of the poem for video production.
 Tom composed the soundtrack music and filmed and edited the video.